DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pImmediateContext->BuildBLAS(Attribs);
 ```

-BLAS creation and building for procedural geometry has similar code and will not be considered here.

-## Create top-level acceleration structure
+Creating BLAS for procedural sphere is performed in a similar fashion.

+### Creating Top-level Acceleration Structure

-Top-level acceleration structure (TLAS) represents the scene.
-TLAS contains multiple instances that refer to a single BLAS.
+Top-level acceleration structure represents the entire scene and consists of a multiple BLAS instances.
-Instance is something like a single scene object.
-To create TLAS we must specify only a number of instances.
-Additionally we
+To create a TLAS, we only need to specify the number of instances it will contain.
+Additional flags
+tell the system how the structure will be used by the application:
-specify `RAYTRACING_BUILD_AS_ALLOW_UPDATE` flag to update TLAS with different instance transformation,
+`RAYTRACING_BUILD_AS_ALLOW_UPDATE` flag allows the TLAS to be updated after it has been created with different instance transformations;
-`RAYTRACING_BUILD_AS_PREFER_FAST_TRACE` flag to allow GPU to make some optimization for the expense of building performance.
+`RAYTRACING_BUILD_AS_PREFER_FAST_TRACE` flag allows GPU to make some optimization to improve ray tracing efficiency,
+for the price of extra build time.

 ```cpp
 TopLevelASDesc TLASDesc;